CopernicaMarketingSoftware/Documentation/Publisher/en/templates-video-gif.md

-# Using video and GIFs in emails
+# Video and GIFs in emails

 Video is very useful in marketing: It's fun, it's engaging and can be used to convey powerful messages.
 Unfortunately many email clients do